 Photo looks and effects.

 iPhoto lets you create great click-and-play slideshows.
-Aperture lets you do more than ever to customize them.
-Add a personalized soundtrack.
+Aperture lets you do more than ever to customise them.
+Add a personalised soundtrack.
 Place titles where you want them and use any font, size and colour you’d like.
 Set the timing for each slide.
-And crop photos right in your slideshow.
-You can also change the look of themes, add HD video and precisely control fades and transitions.
+And crop photos right there in your slideshow.
+You can also change the look of themes, add HD video, and precisely control fades and transitions.
 With Aperture, your slideshows get a professional-quality look and feel.